 The Temecula-based company has received accolades from Solar Power World, GTM Media, and was recently notified that they will be honored with the 2017 Customer Service Leadership Award from Frost & Sullivan for Best Practices in the area of Customer Service.

 2017 is already flying by, so if you’re looking to get solar installed by this year’s high season, then you should get started now.

 If reading about Horizon Solar Power simply introduced more info than you know what to do with — don’t worry — there’s an easy way out.
-Instead of calling each one of the seemingly never-ending solar providers to find out their installation prices, warranty details, and coverage maps, leave it to the professionals at Solar Panel Quotes.
+Instead of calling each one of the seemingly never-ending solar providers to find out their installation prices, warranty details, and coverage maps, leave it to the professionals.